veyon/docs/admin/reference.rst

 .. envvar:: VEYON_SESSION_ID

-    This variable allows specifying the session ID and is evaluated by Veyon Server.
-When multi session support (multiple graphical sessions on the same host) is enabled each Veyon Server instance has to use distinct network ports for not conflicting with other instances.
-A server therefore adds the numerical value of this environment variable to the configured :ref:`network ports <RefNetwork>` to determine the port numbers to use.
-Usually this environment variable is set by Veyon Service for all Veyon Server instances automatically.
-In the :ref:`RefNetworkObjectDirectory` the absolute port (Primary service port + session ID) must be specified along with the computer/IP address, e.g. ``192.168.2.3:11104``.
+    This variable allows overriding the session ID and is evaluated by Veyon Server.
+When multi session mode (multiple local and remote sessions on the same host) is enabled each Veyon Server instance has to use distinct network numbers for not conflicting with other instances.
+A server therefore adds the numerical value of this environment variable to the configured :ref:`network port numbers <RefNetworkPortNumbers>` to determine the port numbers to use.
+In the :ref:`RefNetworkObjectDirectory` the absolute port (Veyon server port + session ID) must be specified along with the computer/IP address, e.g. ``192.168.2.3:11104``.